OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 One key advantage of having a work factor is that it can be increased over time as hardware becomes more powerful and cheaper.

-The most common approach to upgrading the work factor is to wait until the user next authenticates, and then to re-hash their password with the new work factor.
-This means that different hashes will have different work factors, and may result in hashes never being upgraded if the user doesn't log back in to the application.
-Depending on the application, it may be appropriate to remove the older password hashes and require users to reset their passwords next time they need to login, in order to avoid storing older and less secure hashes.
+The most common approach to upgrading the work factor is to wait until the user next authenticates and then to re-hash their password with the new work factor.
+This means that different hashes will have different work factors and may result in hashes never being upgraded if the user doesn't log back into the application.
+Depending on the application, it may be appropriate to remove the older password hashes and require users to reset their passwords next time they need to login in order to avoid storing older and less secure hashes.

 ## Password Hashing Algorithms

 There are a number of modern hashing algorithms that have been specifically designed for securely storing passwords.
-This means that they should be slow (unlike algorithms such as MD5 and SHA-1 which were designed to be fast), and how slow they are can be configured by changing the [work factor](#work-factors).
+This means that they should be slow (unlike algorithms such as MD5 and SHA-1, which were designed to be fast), and how slow they are can be configured by changing the [work factor](#work-factors).

 Websites should not hide which password hashing algorithm they use.
-If you utilize a modern password hashing algorithm with proper configuration parameters, it should be safe to state in public which password hashing algorithms is in use and be listed [here](https://pulse.michalspacek.cz/passwords/storages).
+If you utilize a modern password hashing algorithm with proper configuration parameters, it should be safe to state in public which password hashing algorithms are in use and be listed [here](https://pulse.michalspacek.cz/passwords/storages).

 The main three algorithms that should be considered are listed below:

 ### Argon2id

 [Argon2](https://en.wikipedia.org/wiki/Argon2) is the winner of the 2015 [Password Hashing Competition](https://password-hashing.net).
-There are three different versions of the algorithm, and the Argon2id variant should be used, as it provides a balanced approach to resisting both side channel and GPU-based attacks.
+There are three different versions of the algorithm, and the Argon2id variant should be used, as it provides a balanced approach to resisting both side-channel and GPU-based attacks.

 Rather than a simple work factor like other algorithms, Argon2id has three different parameters that can be configured.
 Argon2id should use one of the following configuration settings as a base minimum which includes the minimum memory size (m), the minimum number of iterations (t) and the degree of parallelism (p).